kulcsarrudolf/pasztor.at/content/blog/2018-02-20-one-controller-one-action.md

 ---
+slug: one-controller-one-action
+authors:
+- janos
 categories: blog
 date: "2018-02-20T00:00:00Z"
 publishDate: "2018-02-20T00:00:00Z"
 summary: How many actions do you put in a controller?
 5-6?
 20?
 What would you say if I told you my limit is just one method?
-fbimage: posts/one-controller-one-action.png
+images:
-googleimage: posts/one-controller-one-action.png
+- posts/one-controller-one-action.png
 preview: posts/one-controller-one-action.jpg
 tags:
-- Development
+- Software Development
-- Clean Code
-- Functional programming
-- OOP
 title: One Controller, One Action
-twitter_card: summary_large_image
-twitterimage: posts/one-controller-one-action.png
 ---

 It is safe to say that most web applications have way too many action methods in their controllers.
 It starts out with